-Discount Rate - The discount rate used to measure the total pension liability was 7.25%.
+Discount rate - The discount rate used to measure the total pension liability was 7.25%.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current rate and that contributions from all state and higher education agencies will be made at the actuarially determined contribution rate in accordance with the funding policy of the TCRS Board of Trustees and as required to be paid by state statute.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make projected future benefit payments of current active and inactive members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the proportionate share of the net pension asset to changes in the discount rate - The following presents the university's proportionate share of the net pension asset calculated using the discount rate of 7.25%, as well as what the university's proportionate share of the net pension asset would be if it were calculated using a discount rate that is 1 percent point lower (6.25%) or 1 percent point higher (8.25%) than the current rate:
+Sensitivity of the proportionate share of net pension asset to changes in the discount rate - The following presents the university's proportionate share of the net pension asset calculated using the discount rate of 7.25%, as well as what the university's proportionate share of the net pension asset would be if it were calculated using a discount rate that is 1 percent point lower (6.25%) or 1 percent point higher (8.25%) than the current rate:

+Current

-Current Discount 1% Decrease (6.25%) Rate (7.25%) 1% Increase (8.25%) University's proportionate share of the net pension asset \$ 746,227 \$ 4,498,839 \$ 7,306,845
+1% Decrease Discount Rate 1% Increase

+(6.25%) (7.25%) (8.25%)

+University's proportionate share of

+the net pension liability (asset) \$ 4,520,408 \$ (4,689,086) \$ (11,642,197)

-Pension Plan Fiduciary Net Position - Detailed information about the pension plan's fiduciary net position is available in a separately issued TCRS financial report at www.treasury.tn.gov/tcrs.
+Pension plan fiduciary net position - Detailed information about the pension plan's fiduciary net position is available in a separately issued TCRS financial report at https://treasury.tn.gov/Retirement/Boards-and-Governance/Reporting-and-Investment-Policies.